Wednesday, 29 September 2010

 Click on any image to see a bigger version.

-And to bring us up to date, here is a photo taken in April 2010 by Yours Truly:
+And to bring us up to date, here below is a photo taken in April 2010 by Yours Truly:

 QUIZ ANSWER # 76